-Garden Journey - bringing the Wyevale Garden Centres Show Garden to life18-May-2017
+Garden Journey - bringing the Wyevale Garden Centres Show Garden to life

 As we get ready to head on site to start building the BBC Gardeners’ World Live Show Gardens, we bring you the second instalment in our Garden Journey - following the journey of Claudia de Yong as she brings the Wyevale Garden Centres ‘Romance in the Ruins’ Show Garden to life.